Where to Obtain Zeus’ Armor Set in God of War Ragnarok

 Gauntlets of Zeus

 Two-thirds of the set is completed by clearing the Remnants of Asgard missions on specific places on the map.
-To obtain the Gauntlets of Zeus, players must go to the Asgard Remnants in The Barrens in Alfheim.
-There players must defeat all the enemies who will grant the Gauntlets and the first piece to the complete set.
+Players must go to the Asgard Remnants in The Barrens in Alfheim to obtain the Gauntlets of Zeus.
+There, players must defeat all the enemies who will grant the Gauntlets and the first piece to the complete set.

 Players will also have to complete the Secrets of the Sands favor to access the whole map of the Barrens.
 When Kratos players first access the location, the whole place is covered by an enormous sandstorm that’s hard to navigate.
 Once you complete the favor, Kratos and his partner will be free to roam looking for loot.